The Nervous System Healing Workbook

-Coming January 2026, the Guidebook is the next step in supporting community-based professionals who are dedicated to transforming historical social issues for which we are all the heirs.
-In this easy-to-use resource, individuals and teams can access insights and tools for mitigating chronic stress and vicarious trauma (CSVT) that comes with their transformative work.
+Coming spring 2026, the Workbook serves community-based professionals who are dedicated to transforming historical social issues for which we are all the heirs.

 Nonprofit Work is Killin' Me